Friday, April 30, 2021

 :-) [Contains most but not all of the albums Seizure and Croaker.]

-Hamell On Trial - The Pandemic Songs
+Hamell on Trial - The Pandemic Songs

 :-( [Terrible.
 Also did not like the part where he gloats at the thought of Trump supporters dying.
 I'm sure Christgau upped it a notch for that while giggling along.]